Applying for a Blue Badge

 - Parents or guardians applying on behalf of applicants under the age of 16 can submit documents as described above.

 - Proof of entitlement e.g. award letter dated in last 12 months; or

 - Supporting evidence e.g. hospital report - discretionary applications only

-- Supporting evidence e.g. letter confirming diagnosed mental disorder or cognitive impairment, completed questionnaire in Section 3 of the application form completed by a registered health care professional, award letter dated in the last 12 months - cognitive impairment applications only.
+- Supporting evidence e.g. letter confirming diagnosed mental disorder or cognitive impairment, completed questionnaire in Section 3 of the application form completed by a registered health care professional - risk in traffic applicants only.